jmhb0/view_neti/README.md

 ## Train on other datasets
 <a id="other_datasets"></a>
 To train on other datasets, you'll need to change some code to handle the different camera representations.
 The camera representation flag is set in the config under `model.camera_representation`.
 The files that need updating are `training/dataset.py`, wherever `camera_representation` is used, and file  `models/neti_mapper.py` wherever `deg_freedom` is used.
+For validation, in `training/validate.py`, reimplement `ValidationHandler.infer`.

 # Acknowledgments
 Our code builds on [NeTI](https://github.com/NeuralTextualInversion/NeTI), the SOTA for textual inversion of objects and styles (at the time of writing).